 Cruises are one of the most affordable getaway options out there, and some of the shorter itineraries can be both affordable and romantic.

-For example, a three-day Carnival cruise to the Bahamas can cost as little as $159 per person plus taxes, gratuities, and port fees.
+For example, a seven-night Caribbean cruise out of Miami starts at just $499 per person on MSC Cruises.
 When you consider the fact that cruises include most or all of your lodging, food, and entertainment, that’s one heck of a value.

 Since most of your expenses are included, cruises offer a great way to enjoy your loved one without breaking the bank — or going over budget.
 But if you’re looking for the best deals, make sure to shop around.
 In addition to other online booking sites, VacationstoGo.com offers huge discounts on dozens of cruises that haven’t sold out.
 You can even save up to 82% on last-minute cruises with the 90-day ticker.

 Prices vary depending on where you live – and which cruise port is closest to your home.
 The good news is, the vast majority of Americans live close enough to a cruise port to drive, and that could mean additional savings on airfare.